-How to Create a Scrapbook
+How to Make a Photo Scrapbook

 The majority of photos and memories from trips away and big life events are stored on our phones.
 This often means that we never get the chance to look back on them and to relive those experiences.
 Printing your pictures with Fujifilm means you can share those memories with your loved ones, however, it can still be a nightmare to organise and store these images so you can easily look back on them.
 This is why we’ve put together an easy step by step guide to help you turn your Fujifilm prints into a creative scrapbook that you can treasure for years.

 What You'll Need.

 Head to myFUJIFILM.co.uk and print your favourite images.